Here are some common questions about the races.

 While the course runs by what was once the largest private home in the US, this is truly a grass roots event allowing runners to view life at a slower pace.
 The farms, the woods, the vineyards, the dirt roads, the open spaces and lack of noisy spectators allow athletes to run for the enjoyment.
 So many marathons are turning into circuses with glitz and noise, this one doesn’t need gimmicks.

-We also limit the number of participants to 1,525 per day, so that every participant can have a special, awe-inspiring running experience.
+We also limit the number of participants, so that every participant can have a special, awe-inspiring running experience.
 By keeping our field size small, runners are able to soak in the scenery and have plenty of room to run.
 In addition, they have the ability to run at their pace without being pushed or pulled around with the masses, that you tend to find in other large marathon and half marathon events.

 Does the event offer a half marathon option?